-Force majeure may appear to be the most obvious ground to apply to delays caused by the war in Ukraine.
-However, it will depend on the precise wording in the contract concerned if force majeure is defined.
 Force majeure is typically associated with an occurrence or event that is (1) beyond a party's control which (2) hinders performance under a contract or makes it impossible to perform.

-Generally, proving force majeure is a high threshold and can be difficult to reach.
+Whilst it will depend on the precise wording in the contract concerned, proving force majeure is generally a high threshold and can be difficult to reach.
 This is particularly so under unamended JCT contracts because force majeure is undefined.
-It is therefore necessary to look to common law when considering whether or not force majeure may apply to the facts in any case.
-However, historically successful force majeure claims have been made in relation to disruption caused by regional or large-scale conflicts.
-The war in Ukraine is not a war that the UK is directly involved in, so it remains to be seen if the effects on trade with the UK are held by the courts to come within the common law meaning of force majeure.
+It is therefore necessary to look to common law when considering whether or not force majeure may apply to the facts in any case, and historically successful force majeure claims have been made in relation to disruption caused by regional or large-scale conflicts.